danielcbaldwin/danielcbaldwin.github.com/resume.md

 ##Resume##
 ###Summary###

-My Objective is to continue developing my skills and abilities to provide valuable services to an ever changing computer industry.
-I want to find employment where I can learn and grow in skills and abilities while helping the company that I work for to grow and benefit as a result of the work I am asked to perform.
-I love it when I am put against hard problems and am able to work them out to the benefit of the company that I am a part of.
+I am a passionate programmer in love with all things programming.
+I love learning new languages, frameworks, tools and approaches to overcome problems.
+I am always interested in new ways to stretch myself, learn more, and be the best that I can be.
+I love it when I am put against hard problems and am able to work them out to my benefit and to the benefit of the company that I am a part of.

 ###Specialties###

 **Languages**<br />
 HTML(5), XHTML, PHP, MySQL, Javascript, CSS(3), ASP, Ruby, Java, ActionScript, Objective-C, SQL, AppleScript

+**Content Management Systems**<br />
+Joomla, Wordpress, Clickability, RedDot

 **Frameworks**<br />
 Ruby on Rails, jQuery, Evergreen, Zend, Nodejs, Sinatra, Jekyll, Expressjs, Wordpress